30 September 2022

 22 April 2022

-It is a poignant space, this place, where two people meet without gravity, with expectations often beyond their earthly hopes and dreams.
+It is a poignant space, this place, where two people meet weightless, without gravity or expectations beyond their earthly hopes and dreams.

-I began to think about the sudden desire that lives within this small set of words as if they were a fragile necklace.
-They are uttered at the very onset of a love affair, at the front door, but sometimes much later too, if a couple is both lucky and thoughtful.
+I began to think about the sudden desire that lives within this small set of words as if they were precious stones inlaid upon the clasp of a fragile necklace.
+They are uttered at the very onset of a love affair at the front door, but sometimes much later on too, if a couple is both thoughtful and lucky.

-But in each case it's an invitation to engage intimately, for it's a clean, embossed calling card that needs a reply, quickly.
+But in each case it’s an invitation to engage intimately, for it’s a clean and embossed calling card that needs a quick reply.

-Hopefully, everyone has either received these small words or delivered them softly themselves as if whispered in a chapel or in a bed.
+Hopefully, everyone has either received these small words or delivered them softly themselves, maybe whispered in a chapel, or on a card from Paris, or maybe just from the other side of the bed.

-And though we might seem to live in a world of busy and false expectations, Hi-Fi, Wi-Fi or Hi-Five, there is chance in every busy signal, for Cupid has all our numbers.
+And though we might seem to live in a world of busy and false expectations, Hi-Fi, Wi-Fi or Hi-Five, there is promise in every busy signal for Cupid has all our numbers.

 Like a love story at its dark end, dusk too, at the close of each day, seems to poison the light with regretful refrain.